Hive Deployment and Operations#

-In previous article, we had deployed our Hadoop cluster on docker, accessed to both HDFS and YARN UIs, and performed some simple file operations on HDFS.
+In the previous article, we deployed our Hadoop cluster on docker, accessed both HDFS and YARN UIs, and performed some simple file operations on HDFS.

-In this article, we will be deploying Hive services on the same Hadoop cluster and perform various operations on it to learn its basics, usage, and advantages it brings for our data operations.
-If you directly opened this article without setting up your docker environment, I suggest you first visit that article to deploy your cluster first.
+In this article, we will deploy Hive services on the same Hadoop cluster and perform various operations on it to learn its basics, usage, and advantages for our data operations.
+If you directly opened this article without setting up your Docker environment, I suggest you visit that article to deploy your cluster first.

 ❗️ Important:

-Since the image that is being used in this experiment is built with the needed Hive services included, we are able to run Hive services in this cluster.
-If you are working on your own cluster built on top of different image, the operations/commands used in this article may not be compatible for your environment.
+Since the image used in this experiment is built with the needed Hive services included, we can run Hive services in this cluster.
+However, if you are working on your own cluster built on top of a different image, the operations/commands used in this article may not be compatible with your environment.

 Welcome to the world of Hive!
-If you’re new to this tool, don’t worry—by the end of this post, you’ll have a clear understanding of what Hive is, why it was created, and how it works.
+If you’re new to this tool, don’t worry—by the end of this post, you’ll clearly understand what Hive is, why it was created, and how it works.
 Let’s get started!

-• The mode it works is batch processing, not real-time (streaming data).
+- The mode in which it works is batch processing, not real-time (streaming data).

 ❗️ Important:

-• Not suitable to be used for operational database needs (OLTP), since it focuses on heavy analytics queries.
+- It is unsuitable for operational database needs (OLTP) since it focuses on heavy analytics queries.

-• The query takes a reasonable amount of time.
-Converts query to MapReduce/Tez code, get resources from YARN and then starts the operation.
+- The query takes a reasonable amount of time.
+Converts query to MapReduce/Tez code gets resources from YARN and starts the operation.

 SELECT title, SUM(sales) FROM books WHERE author = 'J.K.
 Rowling' AND year = 2022 GROUP BY title ORDER BY SUM(sales) DESC;